 The best way to immediately improve your portraits and selfies is to move into shade.
 Stand under the shadow of a tree or building and notice the soft, diffused light that wraps around the face.
-This is the quality of light that you should seek to complement features most.
+This is the quality of light that you should seek most often to complement features.

 If outside, shoot towards open shade by placing your subject at the very edge of the shaded area.
 If posing inside, place the window to one side of you as you shoot the subject.
 This will provide similarly diffused light as open shade, but with more directionality.
 Look for a triangle of light on the subject’s cheek that’s farthest away from the window – this is called Rembrandt lighting, named after the painterly master himself.